hinojoslj/SanctuaryChurch/README.md

 ### 5 Minute Countdown - Broadcast

 The 5 minute countdown will automatically start every Sunday at 10:19:58AM.

+### Changing the color

+To change the color of a video or image, `right-click` > Inspector > Effects > `click` + > Adjust Color Change the hue until the desired color is achieved.
+This is not an reliable solution as it cannot match all colors, just most.
+This is only meant to  help in a pinch.
+Read more about [effects here](https://learn.renewedvision.com/propresenter/working-with-media#effects-tab) or about [media properties](https://learn.renewedvision.com/propresenter/working-with-media#effects-tab).

 # Sanctuary Templates